|Homepage:||Click to visit|

 March 1: Secondary Deadline

 Note: CSU IP recommends that students apply by the priority deadline.
 If spaces are available, student may submit applications for the later deadlines, but may need to be flexible regarding their program options, available spaces may be limited on popular programs.

 PROGRAM AT A GLANCE

 Minimum 3.0 GPA; Students must be enrolled at a CSU campus no later than fall term prior to departure, or eligible to enter from a community college by spring term of the program start date.

-Students must be enrolled in the architecture program at their home campus and be recommended to the program by architecture faculty at Cal Poly Pomona or Cal Poly San Luis Obispo.
+Students must be enrolled in the architecture program at their home campus of either Cal Poly Pomona or Cal Poly San Luis Obispo.
+Students must be recommended to the program by architecture faculty at Cal Poly Pomona or Cal Poly San Luis Obispo.

 Students are required to take the equivalent of 15 CSU units per semester.